symoon007/symoon007/README.md

 ## **I'm a Junior Full Stack Developer**

 <p>
 Hi there!
 I'm Symoon.
-I'm a Junior Full Stack Developer focused on Front-end developer.
-I've 1+ years of experienced as a Front-end developer.
+I'm a Junior Full Stack Developer focused on Front-end development.
+I've 1+ years of experience as a Front-end developer.
 </p>
 <hr/>